Kanderson58/colorandom_project/README.md

 2. Separate the Data Model and DOM and be careful how they are being used
 3. Use classes in a practical way
 4. Break functions down into smaller, more readable bits

+Bri:
+1. Practice coordinating branches, git workflow and PRs with multiple teammates
+2. Get out of my comfort zone and challenging myself by learning different approaches and tactics from my teammates
+3. Improve my skills with CSS and styling
+4. Practice using the Data Model vs DOM where applicable